IanBoyanZhang/MasteringRTOS/README.md

 - If context switch is required then SysTick timer will pend the PendSV Exception and PendSV handler runs

 - Processor core registers (R4-R11, R14) have to be saved manually on the task's private stack memory (Saving the context)

+- Save the new top of stack value (PSP) into first member of the TCB

+- Select the next potential Task to execute on the CPU.
+Taken care by vTaskSwitchContext() implemented in tasks.c